nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating DoctorAppointmentDelete command**

 2. A DoctorAppointmentDelete Command object is created if the inputs are valid.
-3. The Command object is returned to `DoctorAppointmentInstance.run()`
+3. The Command object is returned to `DoctorAppointmentInstance.run()`.

 **Deleting DoctorAppointment Object using User Input**